2022 Alcan Regulations

 - Drivers may be changed or

-added during the event if prearranged and documented with
+added during the event if documented with event organizers.

 SCRUTINEERING & VEHICLE ELIGIBILITY